Articles on: Deploys

 1. Connect a Cloud Provider

-Zeet helps you deploy your projects to the cloud in just a few clicks, full with production-grade infrastructure, CI/ CD, and the ability to scale your projects.
+Zeet helps you deploy your projects to your cloud account in just a few clicks, with production-grade infrastructure, CI/ CD, and scaling.
 To use Zeet, you first need to connect a cloud account.

-After selecting your preferred Blueprint, the next step is to configure your deployment.
-We have a step by step guide for some of the popular Web App Frameworks.
+Not sure how to configure?
+We have a step by step guide for some of the popular Web App Frameworks!
 Check out our Docs for more information on:

 NodeJS: https://docs.zeet.co/examples/nodejs/express/